2016 CLN Teleconferences

 November 29, 2016: CLEAN Network - 2017 and Beyond - Tamara Ledley

-As the CLEAN Network has grown in its membership and range of activities as well as it visibility over the past years, it has become apparent that there is a need to have a broader leadership structure and reliable infrastructure support.
+As the CLEAN Network has grown in its membership and range of activities as well as its visibility over the past years, it has become apparent that there is a need to have a broader leadership structure and reliable infrastructure support.
 This has become even more critical because of a new opportunity that has arisen for me.
 Many of you already know that I will be a Fellow in Harvard's Advanced Leadership Initiative in 2017.
-In order to have the work and activities of the CLEAN Network continue forward smoothly while I am on leave we have done a number of things.
+To have the work and activities of the CLEAN Network continue forward smoothly while I am on leave we have done several things.
 These include forming a CLEAN Network Leadership Board which has voted to join the Earth Science Information Partners (ESIP) as a cluster; and distributing responsibilities for ongoing CLEAN Network activities to volunteers (members of the CLEAN Network Leadership Board) that will be coordinated by our ESIP Fellow, Johanna Bozuwa, with oversight by the CLEAN Network co-chairs Frank Niepold and Anne Gold.

 A video recording of this teleconference call is here (MP4 Video 33.3MB Nov29 16)